Vem0n/venoms-map-painter/README.md

 - ~~**Other Tool Compatibility** — Looking into optimizing data creation times to ensure compatibility with other tools like Xorrad's meckt, VMP's main focus is province painting, never ever do I want to lock you into this app as your sole workflow, pick your own arsenal, and I want to help you with doing that painlessly.~~ - **Implemented**, IDs are now assigned at paint time with the option to only write the definitions.csv entry

+- **Auto Divide** - Paint a blob on the map, select it, specify the amount of provinces you want to divide it into, watch a live (possibly) preview, accept, receive auto generated provinces to be adjusted manually, will use Voronoi diagram seeding (most likely).

 ---

 ## Contributing